cloud-gov/cg-site/content/docs/services/relational-database.md

 ### Bind to an application

+To use the service instance from your application, "bind" the service instance to the application.
+For an overview of this process and how to retrieve the credentials for the service instance from environment variables, see [Bind a Service Instance](https://docs.cloudfoundry.org/devguide/services/managing-services.html#bind) and the linked details at [Delivering Service Credentials to an Application](https://docs.cloudfoundry.org/devguide/services/application-binding.html).

-`cf bind-service` will provide a `DATABASE_URL` environment variable for your app, which is then picked up by the `restage`.
+In short, `cf bind-service` will provide a `DATABASE_URL` environment variable for your app, which is then picked up by the `restage`.
 Note that for a Rails app, `bind-service` will [overwrite your `database.yml`](http://docs.cloudfoundry.org/buildpacks/ruby/ruby-service-bindings.html#rails-applications-have-autoconfigured-database-yml).
-The full documentation for managing service instances is [here](https://docs.cloudfoundry.org/devguide/services/managing-services.html).

 The contents of the `DATABASE_URL` environment variable contain the credentials to access your database.
 Treat the contents of this and all other environment variables as sensitive.

 ## Access the data in the database

-There are currently two ways to access the database.
+There are currently two ways to access the database directly.

 1. [The `cg-migrate-db` plugin](#cg-migrate-db-plugin).
 It is a self contained executable which will interactively assist with accessing the data in the